allegroai/clearml-docs/docs/webapp/webapp_workers_queues.md

 wait time and the number of queued experiments, and a queue details table.
 Hover over any plot point to view its data.
 By default, the graphs display the overall information of all queues.

 The queue table shows the following queue information:
 * Queue - Queue name
+* Workers - Number of workers servicing the queue
 * Next Experiment - The next experiment available in this queue
 * Last Updated - The last time queue contents were modified
 * In Queue - Number of experiments currently enqueued in the queue